Introduction

 pp = PauliProduct().x(0).y(3).z(20)

-# Often equivalent the string representation
+# This is equivalent to the string representation

 pp_string = str(pp)